Azure/toketi-iothubreact/README.md

 * **streaming.consumerGroup**: the
   [consumer group](https://azure.microsoft.com/en-us/documentation/articles/event-hubs-overview)
   used during the connection
 * **streaming.receiverBatchSize**: the number of messages retrieved on each call to Azure IoT hub.
   The default (and maximum) value is 999.
 * **streaming.receiverTimeout**: timeout applied to calls while retrieving messages.
 The default value is 3 seconds.
-* **streaming.retrieveRuntimeMetric**: when enabled, the messages returned by `IoTHub.Source` will contain some runtime information about the last message in each partition.
+* **streaming.retrieveRuntimeInfo**: when enabled, the messages returned by `IoTHub.Source` will contain some runtime information about the last message in each partition.
 You can use this information to calculate how many telemetry events remain to process.
-* **checkpointing.enabled**: whether checkpointing is eanbled

 The complete configuration reference (and default values) is available in [reference.conf](src/main/resources/reference.conf).